zcorpan/html-parser-book/manuscript/parser.md

 >
 > October 2001
 >
 > : IE6 is released.
 It is the first version of IE for Windows that has a quirks mode and a standards mode.
-A table doesn’t close a paragraph in eier mode.
+A table doesn't close a paragraph in eier mode.
 >
 > June 2003
 >